PawanKhairnar497/CSS-THEORY-CODES/README.md

 # STARTING WITH CSS

 ### INLINE CSS: Inline css takes precedance over all other styles, and styles defined in the internal & external css are overridden by the inline css.
-There is no need to create an additional file.
+There is no need to create an additional file, Because It Is defined in body section of HTML page.
 Pseudo-codes & pseudo-classes cannot be styled with inline css. 🦖Inline CSS in not for BIG PROJECTS.
+### INTERNAL CSS: The Internal CSS is used to add a unique sytle for a single document.It is defined in head section of HTML page inside the style tag.
+ID's & classes can be used in internal CSS you do not need to numerous file.The might take precedance over EXTERNAL CSS.
+Internal CSS increases page load times.They are useful for only the page they are specified on.
+### EXTERNAL CSS: